hmchen47/DataScience/Notes/a08-FeatureEng.md

     + not improving the values spread
     + handling outliers, though outliers may influence the centroid
     + creating a discrete variable
-    + useful when combined w/ categorical encodings
+    + useful when combined w/ categorical encoding
   + Python snippet

     ```python